-In using this method, I employed the approach used by ATSDR in its PHAST and SHOWER models (as well as the US EPA in its Risk Assessment Guidance for Superfund [1989]) and assessed average daily exposures for each plaintiff in units of mg/kg-day or μg/kg-day.
-Average daily exposure values are the foundation for estimating human health risks (see Expert Report of Dr. Lisa Bailey).
-Dr. Reynolds instead represents the exposure results in terms of cumulative consumption.
+In using this method, I employed the approach used by ATSDR in its PHAST and Shower and Household Water-use Exposure (SHOWER) models, as well as the US EPA in its Risk Assessment Guidance for Superfund (1989).
+The average daily exposure results for each plaintiff are in units of mg/kg-day or μg/kg-day.
+Average daily exposure values are the foundation for estimating human health risks (see Expert Reports of Dr. Lisa Bailey).
+Dr. Reynolds instead represents the exposure results in terms of cumulative consumption without accounting for body weight.

-10.1.3 Water ingestion rates
+9.1.3 Water ingestion rates